Open Channel Flow Guide Skip to main content

 Size ditches, channels, and culverts using Manning's equation and hydraulic principles

-Open channel flow is water moving under the influence of gravity with a free surface exposed to the atmosphere.
-Ditches, storm drains flowing partially full, irrigation canals, and natural streams are all open channel flow.
-The primary design tool is Manning's equation, which relates flow velocity to channel slope, cross-sectional shape, and surface roughness.
-It has been the standard for open channel design since the 1890s and remains the foundation of stormwater, irrigation, and wastewater conveyance design.
+Open channel flow is water moving under gravity with a free surface exposed to the atmosphere.
+Ditches, storm drains flowing partially full, irrigation canals, and natural streams can be screened with Manning's equation when the steady uniform flow assumptions fit the problem.

 Manning's Equation

-In US customary units: V = (1.486/n) × R^(2/3) × S^(1/2), where V is velocity in ft/s, n is Manning's roughness coefficient, R is the hydraulic radius in feet (cross-sectional flow area divided by wetted perimeter), and S is the channel bed slope in ft/ft.
+In US customary units: V = (1.486/n) × R^(2/3) × S^(1/2), where V is velocity in ft/s, n is Manning's roughness coefficient, R is the hydraulic radius in feet (cross-sectional flow area divided by wetted perimeter), and S is the energy-slope term used for the uniform-flow screen.
 Flow rate Q = V × A, where A is the cross-sectional flow area.

 Hydraulic radius: R = A / P, where A is flow area and P is wetted perimeter (the length of the channel surface in contact with water).
 For a full circular pipe, R = D/4.
 For a wide shallow channel, R approaches the depth.